Update: Subject in custody for making Rosy Mound threat

 "We're in close communication with all of our principals, putting the notification out very publicly, and all of our buildings are sharing communication with parents about what's occurred, so they understand at this point, it was only a threat at Rosy Mound and all those other buildings are safe," Ingall said.

-The Ottawa County Sheriff's Office is asking anyone with information on the situation to contact Silent Observer at 1-877-88-SILENT, or submit tips electronically through mosotips.com.
+The Ottawa County Sheriff's Office is asking anyone with information on the situation to contact Silent Observer at 877-887-4536, or submit tips electronically through mosotips.com.

 OK2SAY is a student safety program that allows students to confidentially report tips on potential harm or criminal activities directed at students, school employees and schools.